The SFFS/KRF grant requires a "strong connection" to the San Francisco Bay Area. What does this mean?

 Applicants must demonstrate that their film will have an economic or professional impact on the city of San Francisco or the greater Bay Area.
 You are not required to be a resident of the Bay Area to apply.
 However, your project should clearly demonstrate a net economic or professional gain for the Bay Area filmmaking community in the following ways:

-- If applying for Screenwriting, applicants must live in the Bay Area during the writing phase, spending the funds on their living and other expenses.
+- If applying for Screenwriting: Applicant must live in the Bay Area during the writing phase, for two noncontiguous months (no less than two weeks at a time), spending the funds on their living and other expenses.
 Applicants are not required to be Bay Area residents - they must only live in the Bay Area for the period of writing.

-- If applying for packaging applicants must spend 80% of the awarded funds in the Bay Area - this however can include paying for travel to workshop finish scripts, or to find investors and the like.
+- If applying for Packaging: Applicant must live in the Bay Area during the packaging phase, for two noncontiguous months (no less than two weeks at a time), spending the funds on their living and other expenses.
+This however can include paying for travel to workshop finish scripts, or to find investors and the like.

 - If applying for Preproduction: Applicant must spend a minimum of 80% of the funds in the Bay Area.
 This may include hiring Bay Area crew, talent, or utilizing Bay Area equipment or facilities.
 This may also include salary for a Bay Area producer or director's fee to develop the project outside the Bay Area or the country.